See Ewe at This Annual Sheep Shearing Day

 Super soft sweaters, fluffy pillows and spun yarn all come from sheep’s wool.
 In the pioneer days, farmers sheared their sheep each spring to gather the versatile material.
 Travel back in time as one Tennessee museum hosts demonstrations of shearing, carding, spinning and weaving the fleece.

-For more information on the 2017 event, visit museumofappalachia.org.
+For more information on the event, visit museumofappalachia.org.